 They both work with the aim to increase and trigger your natural test secretion.

-However, with so many differing products on the market, it is best to look for a product that includes nothing more than natural, proven and safe ingredients.
+However, with so many different products on the market, it is best to look for a product that includes nothing more than natural, proven and safe ingredients.

 When you are on a course of steroids, and particularly if they are oral steroids it is advisable to also supplement your cycle with Liv.52 which has been shown to help protect the liver.

 Milk Thistle has not provided such proven benefits as Liv.52 for liver protection.